Step by step guide to garden waste collections

 All eligible properties will receive an email or letter from us giving details of how to subscribe.
 If you're not paying online, find out about other other ways to sign up and pay.

-Once you've subscribed, we'll send you a green sticker for your garden waste bin (to prove you have paid for the service in 2017) and a collection calendar.
+Once you've subscribed, we'll send you a 2019 sticker for your garden waste bin (to prove you have paid for the service this year) and a collection calendar.
 We will also add your details to our electronic system which is available in our collection vehicles.

-If you subscribed before 14 February 2017, we will issue your sticker, calendar and any new or additional bins in time for the first collections in March/ April.
-If you subscribe now this date has passed we'll issue your sticker, calendar and any new or additional bins as soon as we can, ready for the next available collection.
+If you subscribed before 14 February 2018, we will issue your sticker, calendar and any new or additional bins in time for the first collections in April.
+If you subscribe and this date has passed we'll issue them as we can.

-Write your address on the self-adhesive green bin sticker and fix it to the bin, directly underneath the handle.
+Write your address on the self-adhesive bin sticker and fix it to the bin, directly underneath the handle.
 If your sticker gets damaged or lost, we'll replace it free of charge.
-Just contact us for a replacement.
+Just fill in our garden waste feedback form or contact us for a replacement.

 Keep your calendar of collection days to refer to throughout the year.
 It also tells you what you can put in the garden waste bin.
-Please note: your garden waste collection day in 2017 may not be on the same day as it was in 2016 and it may also be on a different day from your rubbish and recycling collections.
+Please note: your garden waste collection day this year may not be the same day as it was last year and it may also be on a different day from your rubbish and recycling collections.

-If you receive assisted bin collections please make sure we have unrestricted access to your garden waste bin from 7.00am on the collection day.
+If we give you help with your bin collections, please make sure we have unrestricted access to your garden waste bin from 7.00am on the collection day.
 The collection crew will pull out, empty and return your bin from / to the agreed location.

-If you have subscribed in 2015 for three years, we will automatically send you a new sticker and collection calendar for 2017 collections.
+If you have subscribed for three years, we will automatically send you a new sticker and collection calendar in 2020.